cb-314/RLCarExp/README.md

 ## Details
-This implements very simplistic q-learning (I think) and the car is simulated either very simplistic with fixed speed or as a rigid body simulation with full physics.
+This implements very simplistic q-learning (I think) and the car is simulated either very simplistic with fixed speed or as a rigid body simulation with full physics (see doctring of the class).
 There is some logging to HDF5 and learning going on.
 This is just an experiments and very much in a state of constant flux.

 ## Colophon / Dependencies